iftechfoundation/ifcomp/README.md

 This is a LAMP application whose server-side business logic is implemented in Perl, using a modern, Moose-based dialect, by way of the Catalyst web application framework.

-## What's up with the PHP?

-The software performs some goofy business involving system calls to a couple of custom PHP scripts (found in the `scripts/` directory) based on HTTP endpoints defined in `IFComp::Controller::Profile`.
+Note that the software additionally performs some goofy business involving system calls to a couple of custom PHP scripts (found in the `scripts/` directory) based on HTTP endpoints defined in `IFComp::Controller::Profile`.
 These are necessary to support a custom API for secure, federated logins used by a handful of other sites in the IF community.
 This controller and these scripts are otherwise not used by the IFComp itself; forks of this repository may feel free to disregard them.

 ## Branches